FAQ Covid-19 - Full-Time Master's Programs

 Will classes be online?

 AMS has several scenarios ready for the various color codes set by the government to indicate the severity of the pandemic.
 We will teach physical, hybrid (combination of physical and online) or fully online, depending on these color levels.
-We strive for as many physical lessons / contact moments on campus as possible.
+We strive for as many physical lessons / contact moments on campus as possible, if allowed by the government.

 * Level yellow allows teaching on campus in small groups, respecting social distancing rules and the use of face masks in certain places.